Arty-chan/Accessible-TwentyTwelve-Child-Theme/Readme.md

 * Changed some of the text and link colours to meet contrast guideline
 * Added link text box in top right corner on focus of hidden links
 * Added visible focus for input boxes
-* Override auto-hyphenation to disable
+* Override auto-hyphenation to disable it
 * Added skip to menu link at top of page

-## Want to help?
-Please simply contact me!
-I would love some help working out any issues.
+Note: With the release of WordPress 4.0, the problem with menu links not working when in "mobile" mode has been fixed in the parent theme.

 ## License Information
 [GPL v3](https://www.gnu.org/licenses/gpl.html)